yonileibowitz/Blog/blog-posts/analyzing-spotify-streaming-history.md

 *(BTW, any comments about my musical taste are more than welcome - I'm always open to embarrassing myself in public and get recommendations for better music!*

 *(Got suggestions for more interesting queries?
-Let me know and I'll update the post with them)*
+Let me know and I'll update the post based on your feedback)*

 ### Artists I'm listening to